pawel-napieracz/cordova-plugin-onegini/docs/public/topics/user-authentication.md

 The `onSuccess` method indicates the user has been registered and also logged in.
 The `profileId` property of the resulting object can be stored for future use.

 Note that the PIN entered by the user should **not** be stored on the device or elsewhere in any shape or form.
-The Onegini Cordova plugin takes care of this for you in a secure manner.
+The Cordova Cordova Plugin takes care of this for you in a secure manner.

 ## Getting registered users

-While it is possible to keep track of registered users oneself, the Onegini Cordova plugin also provides a function to retrieve all registered profiles.
+While it is possible to keep track of registered users oneself, the Cordova Cordova Plugin also provides a function to retrieve all registered profiles.

 **Example code to get registered users:**